-If you expect the source data to exceed the row limit, consider applying multiple source filters.
 If your record type continues to exceed the row limit, data sync may not be the best option for your business scenario.
 See Troubleshooting Syncs for steps to disable data sync.

 Any field values with more than 4,000 characters will be truncated in Appian.
 If your source contains fields with more than 4,000 characters, the sync will still complete successfully and you can use the truncated data throughout your applications.
 However, it's not recommend to use fields with more than 4,000 characters since it will result in a mismatch between the synced data and the source data.
 To ignore fields that exceed the character limit, deselect them from the field list when configuring the source of the synced record type.

 When your record type uses a Salesforce object as the source, syncing 1,000 rows of data requires a single API call.
 If your record type has the maximum number of rows (1,000,000), the API limit on your Salesforce instance must be at least 1,000 per day.
 If you have multiple record types that use a Salesforce object with sync enabled, ensure your API limit is large enough to support all your record types.